Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Placement

-• Keep at least 20–30 cm of distance from the exterior wall.
+• Keep 20–30 cm distance from exterior walls

-A carpet or piano mat can improve acoustics and reduce vibrations.
+• A carpet or piano mat improves acoustics

 Cleaning